-- a request for a brief statement regarding the individual's qualifications for serving as a reviewer. - a request that the reviewer indicate the relationship between the candidate and reviewer, - notification that the candidate will have an opportunity to read the letter of assessment, and - notification that third parties may review letters in the event of an EEOC or other investigation into a tenure or promotion decision - 7.
+- a request for a brief statement regarding the individual's qualifications for serving as a reviewer, - a request that the reviewer indicate the relationship between the candidate and reviewer, - notification that the candidate will have an opportunity to read the letter of assessment, and - notification that third parties may review letters in the event of an EEOC or other investigation into a tenure or promotion decision - 7.
 Replies from the external reviewers are to be sent to the Chair of the Promotion and Tenure Committee. - 8.
-The Chair will forward the letters to the Dean's office.
+In the event that fewer than three letters are received from the chosen external reviewers, the candidate will be asked by the Chair of the Promotion and Tenure Committee to provide additional names.
+If the candidate is unable to do so, the Chair of the Promotion and Tenure Committee, in agreement with the Dean, will add more names and seek expedited letters of review.
+This procedure is to be repeated as necessary.